This Nutella Stuffed Conchas recipe is for all my fellow chocolate lovers.

 How to describe it?
 Insanely, OMG, where-have-you-been-all-my life good.

 It’s so easy to make too.
 Just one bite and you’ll be in chocolate heaven.
+But first, you must start with soft, pillowy Mexican conchas.

 How to Make It